quantamu/quantamu.github.io/README.md

 5. Open a pull request to the main repository.

 This project was created by Samuel Molero, with a template from [Create React App](https://github.com/facebook/create-react-app).

+## Upcoming Features

+We are constantly working to improve the QuantA&M website.
+Here are some features we plan to add in the future:

+- **Member Attendance**: A tracker for attendance of our meetings, offering awards for members showing up.
+- **Event Registration**: Online registration for workshops, lectures, and other events.
+- **Resource Library**: A collection of articles, tutorials, and other educational materials, created by QuantA&M members.